jclark/mac-pps/README.md

 The tracking RMS offset settles down to about 1.6µs.

 CPU usage is about 1.8% (of one core) on a Mac mini M4.

+A future possibility would be to plug into the headset jack of a Mac.
+This uses a TRRS plug, with Sleeve being the MIC in, and Ring 2 (next to sleeve) being GND.
+The expected voltage is much smaller, so the resistor values would need to change.